 Aluminum is not recommended for use with lime because the lime can “pit” the container, increasing the aluminum content of the finished product.
 This is not a procedure that you would want to do each time you made pickles and then use the product.
 However, one batch of pickles should not cause health problems.
 If the container, however, is badly pitted, the best option would be to discard the product.

 I would like to make sweet pickles, but I am diabetic.
 Can I use an artificial sweetener?

-The best approach is to take dill pickle slices, rinse to remove the salty flavor and sprinkle with artificial sweetener Allow these to sit in the refrigerator at least 30 minutes before use.
+The best approach is to use dill pickle slices, rinse to remove the salty flavor and sprinkle them with artificial sweetener.
+Allow them to sit in the refrigerator at least 30 minutes before use.
 Substituting artificial sweeteners for the sugar in sweet pickle recipes is not recommended.

 Remedies for Pickling Problems

 |Soft or slippery pickles (if spoilage is evident, do not eat)||A brine is too weak||Maintain salt concentration specified in recipe.|

 |Vinegar is too weak.||Use vinegar of 5 percent acidity.|

 |Cucumbers stored at too high a temperature during curing/brining.||Store cucumbers between 70 and 75 ºF.
 This is the optimum temperature for growth of the organisms necessary for fermentation.|

 |Insufficient amount of brine.||Keep cucumbers immersed in the brine.|